CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.2 Provision for IT forensics.md

 ### 2 2 Loss of evidence through incorrect or incomplete preservation of evidence

-If evidence is backed up incorrectly or not fast enough, it can cause important data to be lost that can not later be recovered.
+If evidence is backed up incorrectly or not fast enough, it may lose important data that can not be recovered later.
 At worst, this leads to a fruitless forensic investigation.
 At least, however, the probative value is limited.

 The risk of losing important evidence increases when employees misuse forensic tools, back up data too slowly or practice too little.
 Often, evidence is lost if those responsible do not recognize and secure transient data as relevant.